sstadt/jekyll-portfolio/_posts/2017-05-01-svg-icon-store-with-vuejs.markdown

 npm run dev
 {% endhighlight %}

 Now that we have a project set up, let's get rid of that `App.vue` file and then clean up `src/main.js`.
-Make sure you have executed the `npm run dev` command at the end.
-This will compile our assets, keep them up to date throughout the tutorial, and make the page available at [localhost:8080](http://localhost:8080).
+Make sure you have executed the `npm run dev` command at the end; This will compile our assets, keep them up to date throughout the tutorial, and make the page available at [localhost:8080](http://localhost:8080).

 {% highlight javascript %}
 // src/main.js